 Making sure there are no errors ensures there isn’t much downtime that can impact your SEO.

 Once everything is working, you can share your site with people, and you’re now with your new preferred host.

-Time to recap everything we’ve completed in this comprehensive tutorial on transferring your website from your old hosting provider to your new hosting provider.
+Time to recap everything we’ve completed in this comprehensive tutorial on how to transfer web hosting.

 You now have a new host, possibly a new hosting package with scalability and better features than your last host.

 You’ve transferred your website’s files and databases to the new account.

 You’ve redirected your domain name to your new host, and you’ve gotten to know your new cPanel.

 Finally, you’ve tested your site, and everything is in order.

 Now it’s time to breathe easy and get back to doing what you do best, running a good website and creating great content.

 Of course, now that you have a new website, you need to consider your SEO.
 Why not check out Affiliate Lab?
 They have more than just a crash course on SEO.
 You can dive deep into how to get your site to rank high on Google and bring in more organic traffic.